nrjanjanam/recruiting-challenge/README.md

   - **Blur** (Laplacian variance)
   - **Brightness** (mean pixel value)
   - **Anti-spoofing** (PAD score)
-- Only after all five passes, the profile is created and stored.
+- Only after all three pass, the profile is created and stored.

 ### Matching & Verification
 - **Vector search** is used for fast candidate retrieval from ChromaDB.